 Usage notes

 All nodes in the ACS cluster are virtual nodes.
-You can add labels to nodes by configuring the TopologyKey field of the topology spread constraint to distribute workloads across zones.
+You can add topology labels to virtual nodes by configuring the TopologyKey field of the topology spread constraint to distribute workloads across zones.

 The following table describes the topology labels supported by ACS for different types of nodes.

-ACS supports multiple compute classes.
-For different compute classes, the following constraints exist when you use other fields of topology distribution constraints.
+ACS supports various compute classes.
+The following constraints exist when you configure other fields of topology distribution constraints for pods of different compute classes.

 Compute class | Field | Description | Constraint |